AyanleN/AyanleA/docs/logbook.md

 *Day 6 (6/14)* Today, i worked on getting an outline of what my project would look like and worked on finding database that works for my project using google and chatgpt.

 *Day 7 (6/15)* During the meeting, I received feedback on my project, which provided valuable insights on how to improve it.
 I carefully analyzed the data using Python and ChatGPT, and although it took a couple of minutes to compute, I was able to derive meaningful results.
 Additionally, I developed a blood type finder by combining individual data with external data sources to estimate a person's blood type accurately.
+*Day 8* (6/16) I attended an orientation for the majority of the day.
+Once it concluded, I embarked on conducting research for my project.
+I discovered relevant data on https://www.internationalgenome.org and proceeded to analyze how I could effectively utilize this information.